Posted in General Studies, Math, Reminders

 Posted in General Studies, Math, Reminders, Special Events

-Today was the 100th day of school and SK spent the day celebrating in many different ways!!
+Yesterday was the 100th day of school (well technically it was Day 101, but we were busy tubing on Wednesday) and SK spent the day celebrating in many different ways!!
 We started by reading a story called “William’s 100th Day of School” and then we did a special 100 Day workout – we warmed up by running on the spot for 100 seconds and then did 10 different exercises 10 times each….
 Phew!!
 It was a great way to work out our bodies and our minds, never mind that it helped us practice counting by 10s!
-We spent the rest of our time together counting, measuring and comparing 100 different objects.
+We spent the afternoon counting, measuring and comparing 100 different objects.
 Did you know that 100 marbles are heavier than 100 cotton balls?
 Or that 100 chain links are longer than 100 unifix cubes?
 SK does!!
-We made 100 Day crowns and ended off with a 100 Day parade, counting 100 steps around the hallways and showing off our counting skills.
+We ended our day with a 100 Day parade, counting 100 steps around the hallways and showing off our 100 Day crowns.
 What a day!!
 Check out the pictures below from our celebrations….

 IMPORTANT DATES TO REMEMBER: